 Records related to concerns about the wellbeing of a child should be sent separately from the academic records in a sealed envelope marked private and confidential to the Designated Safeguarding Lead at the receiving school.
-A full copy of these particular records should always be retained by the sending school and kept locked in a secure location in the event of a query being received at a future date.
+Schools sending records electronically must be reassured that the process is secure and complaint with the Data Protection Act 2018 and the GDPR.
+A confirmation of receipt should be obtained.
+A full copy of the records should always be retained by the sending school and kept locked in a secure location or stored securely electronically with restricted access, in the event of a query being received at a future date.